 Embedded x86 CPUs, such as Intel Atom, Celeron, Pentium Silver, or AMD Ryzen Embedded, are descendants of desktop/server architectures but tuned for embedded use:

-x86 chips are generally less power-efficient per watt than ARM at low loads, but deliver higher peak performance.
+x86 chips are generally less power-efficient per watt than ARM at low loads, but deliver higher peak performance, which is valuable in video analytics, AI inference, or multi-VM workloads.

 3. Comparative Power Consumption in Real Deployments